al-akl/data-warehouse/README.md

 ---
 # Data Architecture
-The data architecture for this project follows Medallion architecture:
+The data architecture for this project follows the Medallion architecture:

 ![data-architecture-image](https://github.com/al-akl/data-warehouse/blob/edf824caf0bc15a9a36ff5a175ed1a1d246cee5f/data_warehouse/docs/data_architecture.png)